 The City recognizes that quality of life isn’t only represented by good streets, reliable utilities, or the many programs and services provided.
 Quality of life is enhanced by support of a community’s art and cultural resources, and the City of Las Cruces is a proud example of this support.

-Animal Services Center for the Mesilla Valley Public Art Call For Artist
+Animal Services Center for the Mesilla Valley Public Art Project

 ASCMV Site Map - Future sculpture location is marked in yellow in the maps below.
 Click on each tile to see enlarged map.